Stretch marks are not

 Not all stretch marks look the same; the can vary based on your body type and skin type.

 Many people have stretch marks that are indented streaks and are only slightly discoloured.
-Others can have pink or bluish stretch marks, especially if their skin is already fair.
-Most people that I see with stretch marks usually aquire them during a cycle of weight gain and then weight loss where the skin will be stretched quickly but does not have enough collagen and elastin to handle the rapid expansion.
+Others can have pink or bluish stretch marks, especially if their skin is already fair in complexion.
+Most people that I see with stretch marks usually aquire them during a cycle of weight gain and then consequent weight loss where the skin is stretched quickly but does not have enough collagen and elastin to handle the rapid expansion.
 The dermis, or middle layer of the skin is damaged by this rapid expansion and forms scars.
 This can also be seen during pregnancy in younger women.
-For men, I treat stretch marks on the arms, chest and legs, again based on weight gain and loss.
+For men, I provide stretch marks treatment on the arms, chest and legs, again based on weight gain and loss.
 I also see men who have gained muscle mass or lost muscle mass and the process has given them stretch marks due to reduced elastin and collagen content in the skin.
 When young people go through rapid growth spurts during the teen years, it is not uncommon for them to develop stretch marks.
 And with this weight gain and weight loss process, it is inevitable for them to naturally develop stretch marks.

 The severity of stretch marks that you have and their colour is dependent on a number of factors including your genetic makeup, the amount of stress on your skin, your age and your cortisol levels.
 Cortisol, (stress hormone) has the tendency to weaken the elastic fibers within the skin and contributes to stretch mark formation.